Diz312/pedal_boss/README.md

 # pedal_boss
 This repo contains the code for an application that can be used to organize and manage building of guitar pedals.
-Guitar pedals are used to alter the normal tone of a guitar signal before it is fed into an amplifier Modifying the signal enables tone shaping to create the desired tone of the guitar Proprietary pedal design have been reversed engineered and various vendors offer PCBs to create clones of original pedals at fraction of cost
+Guitar pedals are used to alter the normal tone of a guitar signal before it is fed into an amplifier.
+Modifying the signal enables tone shaping to create the desired tone of the guitar.
+Proprietary pedals have been reversed engineered and various vendors offer PCBs to create clones of original pedals at fraction of cost.
+Code in this repo will help a hobyist to manage pedal BOMs, inventory and overall build process.

 Why I built this:
-Primarily to study coding concepts including LangChain Simple inventory management so I know what pedals I can build or when I have to order additional components
+Primarily to study coding concepts including LangChain To have a simple app that can help me manage my pedal builds and parts inventory

-App features:
+App features published:
 Scrape the PedalPCB site for all build PDFs

-----BELOW FEATURES ARE WIP------------
+App features still under construction:
 Extract text from PDFs and run through a LangChain to extract standardized BOMS Store the BOM of each pedal
 Store my inventory of components